awolverp/cachebox/README.md

 The fastest caching library with different implementations, written in Rust.

-- 🚀 5-20x faster than other libraries (like cachetools and cacheout)
+- 🚀 3-21x faster than other libraries (like cachetools and cacheout)
 - 🤯 Sometimes It works **as fast as dictionary**
-- 🛠️ `pyproject.toml` support
 - **(R)** written in Rust
-- 🤝 Python 3.8 to 3.13-dev compatibility
+- 🤝 Support Python 3.8 and above
 - 📦 Over 7 cache algorithms are supported
 - 🧶 Completely thread-safe